IDMNYU/IDM_Faculty_FAQ/sp2022_covid_reference.md

 As a courtesy, please let Scott know when you expect to have guests on campus.

 ## Expectations for students
-Notably different from previous years, if a student says they are ill, we must take them at face value - we shouldn't ask them for proof or documentation to be verified by the [office of student advocacy](mailto:eng.studentadvocate@nyu.edu).
+If a student says they are ill, we must take them at face value.
+We shouldn't ask them for proof or documentation to be verified by the [office of student advocacy](mailto:eng.studentadvocate@nyu.edu) unless there is an ongoing or unusual concern.
+Studnets who miss class are responsible for making up whatever they have missed.
+If you can make a recording of you class session availabe, please do so.
+Use your best judgement in this matter, the studnet advocate has been overwhelmed this year with request for extensions, permissiable absences, etc.

 ## What if a student is missing multiple class meetings and has let me know they are ill?
 The provost's office has shared [this doc on teaching temporarily remote students](https://docs.google.com/document/d/1L_YRVvzu1Eee46ngieEW135CqprlNsgv6rdNGVE9bi4/edit)